sensetence/vue-quintable/README.md

                   selectPosition:"pre",
                   //Boolean if there should be a select all checkbox selectAll:true,
+                  //Boolean if all rows are selected on init defaultSelected:false,
                   //Boolean if there shall be a search input search:true,
                   //Integer displayed page range of pagination